jpdevries/developer-style-guide/README.md

 ### Service Workers

-To improve user experience and performance on subsequent visits to the Manger, we recommend that you include a Service Worker with your Extra that hard cache appropriate assets like versioned CSS and JavaScript files.
+To improve user experience and performance on subsequent visits to the Manger, we recommend that you include a Service Worker with your Extra that hard cache appropriate assets like versioned CSS and JavaScript&nbsp;files.

 ```js
 const VERSION = '1.0.0-pl',